Hunnycutt History, Family Crest & Coats of Arms

 The township of Huncoat in Lancashire also derived its name from the ancient family.
 "This was a royal manor in the reign of the Confessor, who, in the great survey, is recorded to have held two carucates in 'Hunnicott.'
 James de Huncote, and John his son, occur in the reign of Edward I.; the Hall was occupied by this family."

 Early History of the Hunnycutt family

-Another 183 words (13 lines of text) are included under the topic Early Hunnycutt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hunnycutt research.
+Another 53 words (4 lines of text) are included under the topic Early Hunnycutt History in all our PDF Extended History products and printed products wherever possible.

 Hunnycutt Spelling Variations